Heart Mountain is located across the TransCanada Highway from Lac des Arcs in the Bow Valley Corridor west of Calgary, Alberta, Canada.

 Heart Mountain is a popular, easy-access mountain distinguished by its heart-shaped summit.

 Six participants carpool west on the TransCanada Highway from Calgary, Alberta.
 Five of us are experienced hikers/scramblers and one young woman, named Lara, has never done a scramble in her life.
 We call her Lara Newby.
-It will become her trial by fire.
+This Heart Mountain adventure will become her trial by fire.

-This hike/scramble on Heart Mountain begins in early morning of a short daylight winter day.
-The ride west transitions from sun in Calgary to heavy cloud and cooler temperatures in the mountains.
-As the steep ascent begins, light corn snow starts to fall.
+This hike/scramble on Heart Mountain begins in the early morning of a short daylight winter day.
+The drive west transitions from sun in Calgary to heavy cloud and cooler temperatures in the mountains.
+As the steep ascent begins, light corn snow begins falling.

 Snowfall increases as the reasonably aggressive ascent proceeds.
 Mercifully there is little wind.
 Clouds are rising and falling against the steep walls of Mount McGillivray across the valley hosting Heart Creek.
 Temperature is varying up and down within a reasonable range.
-Sometimes toque and gloves.
+Sometimes, toque and gloves are required.
 Sometimes not.

-The short scramble is relatively dry on the vertical face of the Crux even though an inch of snow has accumulated in increasingly heavy snowfall.
+The short scramble is relatively dry on the vertical face of the Crux even though an inch of snow has accumulated due to increasingly heavy snowfall.

 Lara Newby is very excited about successfully negotiating her first scramble.
 A born and bred Calgarian, ongoing conversation reveals Lara is also attempting her first mountain summit.
-There is greater conviction from her support team to ensure the day will be a success in the face of increasingly inclement hiking conditions.
+There is greater conviction from her support team to ensure her day will be a resounding success in spite of increasingly inclement hiking conditions.

-On the longer but easy scramble above the Crux, about two inches of snow covers the trail over scree and patches of ice.
+On the easy scramble above the Crux, about two inches of snow covers the trail over scree and patches of ice.
 The hike becomes more challenging and with evidence of trail eliminated, the expeditious route is straight up the mountain.
-Foot and hand holds are tenuous and the need for careful placement slows progress substantially.
+Foot and hand holds are tenuous and the need for careful placement slows progress somewhat.

 The support team discusses abandoning the effort but Lara Newby's unbridled enthusiasm drives the mission.
 Turns are taken to watch her back so concern for her safety will not appear obvious.

-On each summit the sun shines briefly and clouds lift for spectacular and magical views of the Bow Valley Corridor below.
+On each summit the sun shines briefly and clouds lift for spectacular and magical views of the Bow Valley Corridor now far below.